ujjwalkumar2002/Real-time-Intraday-Stock-Screener-and-Price-Prediction/README.md

 Feel free to fork this and submit PRs.
 I am open and grateful for any suggestions or bug fixes.
 Hope you enjoy this project!

----
-For more content like this, check out my academic blog at [https://medium.com/engineer-quant](https://medium.com/engineer-quant)